Briancbn/ros_vim_autocomplete/README.rst

      The ycmd server SHUT DOWN (restart with ':YcmRestartServer').
 YCM core library not detected; you need to compile YCM before using it.
 Follow the instructions in the documentation.

-   To compile YCM, run the following commands
+   To compile YCM, run the following commands,

    .. code:: bash